appwrite/sdk-generator/README.md

 **WORK IN PROGRESS - NOT READY FOR GENERAL USAGE**

-[Appwrite](https://appwrite.io) SDK generator is a PHP library for auto generating SDK library for multiple languages or platforms.
+[Appwrite](https://appwrite.io) SDK generator is a PHP library for auto generating SDK libraries for multiple languages and platforms.

-The SDK uses predefined language settings and [Twig templates](https://twig.symfony.com/) to generate code base on different API specs.
+The SDK Generator uses a predefined language settings as [Twig templates](https://twig.symfony.com/) to generate codebases based on different API specs.

 Currently the only spec supported is Swagger 2.0, but we intend to add support for more specification in the near future.